-But you know, it was also the year that Vega (who may be going by Roswell in 2017, just fyi) got so much better and went off to thrive at USC.
+But you know, it was also the year that Vega (who may be going by Ramona in 2017, just fyi) got so much better and went off to thrive at USC.
 It was the year Jane wrote an entire book, among all of the other things she wrote.
 It was the year that I moved into my dollhouse, which feels really right.
 It was the year I started grad school and down a path to being of service in the world in a new way.
 It was the year I found some political passion again, after many years of "meh."
 It was the year I got to study with Andrei Ram in Costa Rica.
 It was the year my friends came out of the woodwork to show me again and again and again how loved and blessed I am.
 It was the year that I learned that true yoga happens from the inside out.

 It was the year that started the process for me of coming back to myself.